 What if someone in my family is hurt on Halloween?

 We hope these tips help you and your family have a fun and safe Halloween.
 But if you are hurt because of someone else’s carelessness, you deserve to know your legal rights.
-Call our office at 214-699-4409, or fill out our Contact Us form.
+Call our injury attorneys at 214-699-4409, or fill out our Contact Us form.
 We also have a FREE book you can download on our website that talks about what to do if you’re hurt by someone else in the State of Texas: The Essential Guide For Your Texas Injury Case.